nelsonjchen/tool4comma10k/README.md

         1. And then press Commit in the bottom right when mask is good.
     5. Stop Server in GUI
     6. Once ready to submit your batch of changes, Run `Create and Push Branch`
-    7. Click the URL to make your pull request
+    7. Click the URL to fill out and make your pull request.

 ## Attribution